publiclab/publiclab-archive/notes/edie_blues/01-07-2019/the-new-questions-page-design-is-ready-to-be-reviewed.md

 ---
-title: 'The new Questions page design is ready to be reviewed :) '
+title: "The new Questions page design is ready to be reviewed :) "\ntagnames: 'design, ui, ui-designs'
-tagnames: design, ui, ui-designs
 author: edie_blues
 path: /notes/edie_blues/01-07-2019/the-new-questions-page-design-is-ready-to-be-reviewed.md
 nid: 18073